-The real value of ARI's content comes from the Kauffman Foundation and the collective experience and best practices of thousands of individual investors and angel investment groups associated with the Angel Capital Association and ARI-renowned faculty who each have 10-plus years of angel investment and entrepreneurial leadership experience.
+The real value of ARI's content comes from the Kauffman Foundation and the collective experience and best practices of thousands of individual investors and angel investment groups along with ARI-renowned faculty who each have 10-plus years of angel investment and entrepreneurial leadership experience.
 A list of current programs and workshops may be found below.

 "ARI's unique data-driven content and proven best practices have been extremely valuable tools in our programs for entrepreneurs and angels.
 Their courses have served as a resource for new angels in the region and have better equipped our entrepreneurs with the knowledge they need to raise early capital."